About us and contact persons

 are your contact persons for everything that goes on around your conferences.

 For larger events we always name a Chef d’Équipe as your contact person on site.
-In general, he is accompanied by an assistant who actively supports him.
-We have more than fifty proven freelance conference interpreters behind us, with whom we cover hundreds of days of assignment each year.
-In addition to the interpreters we regularly add to our team, we know another two to three hundred qualified conference interpreters in Germany and the surrounding Europe who we can call in for your event if required.
+In general, they are accompanied by an assistant who actively supports them.
+We have more than fifty proven freelance conference interpreters behind us, with whom we cover hundreds of days of assignments each year.
+In addition to the interpreters we regularly add to our team, we know another two to three hundred qualified conference interpreters in Germany and from other European countries who we can call in for your event if required.
 In the (currently) 24 EU languages, Latvian or Slovenian are already some very small languages which we can competently staff, although they are rather rare at congresses.

 Although major non-European languages such as Chinese, Japanese, Korean or Vietnamese are not widely represented in Germany, we can still rely on skilled and experienced interpreters.
 We work with short reaction times and quick decisions.
 However, extremely short lead times lead to additional costs.
 If we (and you) cooperate in good time, we can avoid these.